‘Targeted assassination’: Israel’s killing of Al Jazeera staff condemned

-Tributes, condemnation pour in for slain Al Jazeera journalists in Gaza
+Tributes, condemnation pour in over slain Al Jazeera journalists in Gaza

-Israel’s killing of five Al Jazeera journalists in Gaza prompts global outrage and calls for accountability.
+Israel’s killing of five Al Jazeera staff in Gaza prompts global outrage and calls for accountability.

 An outpouring of grief and condemnation has followed the Israeli assassination of five Al Jazeera staff in Gaza, including prominent correspondent Anas al-Sharif.